Search Ask the Dietitian

 Hello, I'm wondering where I might be able to find dietary information about sushi, i.e., fat content, dietary fiber content and nutritional information about sushi in general.
 Do you know where I might find that type of information?

 Sushi is going to vary greatly from restaurant to restaurant depending on the fish, seaweed, rice and other vegetable ingredients.
 Generally sushi is low in fat (if made from raw fish) and low in fiber due to the use of white rice though the seaweed and other vegetables will add some fiber.
-The fish (salmon, tuna) can be high in omega 3 fatty acids which is good for heart health.
+The fish (salmon, tuna) can be high in omega 3 fats which is good for heart health.

 Which has more calories, a slice of regular bread or toast?